 In order to help preserve these beautiful trails and the National Park, there are usually one or two trails that get closed for a period of time.
 The morning of your day in Cinque Terre, stop by an official information center and see what trails are closed for the day.
 This way you won’t be disappointed when you get to a trailhead and find it closed!

 It’s hard to pass up the opportunity to experience the beautiful towns of Cinque Terre, Italy.
 Even if you have to squeeze it into your itinerary, it’s still worth visiting.
-Cinque Terre is easily accessed by train from Italy’s major cities of Genoa, Milan, and Pisa, so if these are on your itinerary, make some room for Cinque Terre too!
+Cinque Terre is easily accessed by train from Italy’s major cities of Genoa, Florence, Milan, and Pisa, so if these are on your itinerary, make some room for Cinque Terre too!

 Disclosure: This post contains affiliate links.
 This means that if you click a link and purchase one of these items, I will get an itty bitty (no, really…) commission at no cost to you!
 Thanks!